kinleyid/jspsych-2st/README.md

 These sub-trials can be recombined to modify the task.
 NB: in the trial timeline produced by `two_step_task.trials.single_trial()`, the trials from `step_1()` to `reward()` are contained within a sub-timeline that can be aborted in case the participant doesn't make a response quickly enough.

-`two_step_task.trials.example_instructions()` can be used to create a set of interactive instruction in which participants first become familiar with the second stage, then the first.
+`two_step_task.trials.interactive_instructions()` can be used to create a set of interactive instruction in which participants first become familiar with the second stage, then the first.

 ## Data produced